shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- 24 (imagery): add 4th and 5th ACTIVE (7 notes in 3 tonescapes) [active first]
+  - reading_imagery_3 All tensions, no spaces, move anchor, stepwise only
+  - reading_imagery_4 all tensions, no spaces, center anchor, random, not stepwise
 - This lesson was inserted, became Lesson 24, and all lessons previously 24+ got increased a number.
 - Continue SR Imagery sequence in neutral, single light, and single heavy moods
 - Add 4th and 5th

 - Added this lesson to introduce the 4th and 5th actively rather than passively.
 This is how it happened in FR_Mus Spring 2023.
 Also then there are 5 parts each of Reading by Ear and Reading by Touch, and separate active lessons for single light/heavy and double light/heavy moods.
+- notation: reading_imagery_2
+  - All tensions, no spaces
+  - move anchor
+  - stepwise only
+- and notation: reading_imagery_3
+  - all tensions, no spaces
+  - center anchor
+  - random, not stepwise